-The Board has adopted an inclusive approach by balancing the needs and interests of material stakeholders, beyond shareholders, using the following methods:
+The Board has adopted an inclusive approach to all stakeholders by balancing their needs and interests using the following methods:

 - 1. identifying and managing relationships with material stakeholder groups; - 2. delineation of key focus areas in relation to management of stakeholder relationships; and - 3. maintaining a current corporate website to communicate and engage with stakeholders.